 The cases of virus infection are rapidly increasing in India.
 Will Nepal be affected from it?

+In India, predictions have been made that the COVID-19 cases would reach its peak during mid-August and it would come in control by last week of October.
+If we look into the COVID-19 caseload of India, the cases are increasing accordingly.
+This will definitely affect Nepal.
+In India, the cases of virus infection are increasing in places like Uttar Pradesh, Bihar, West Bengal and Uttarakhand, which share open border with Nepal.
+Hence, the number of people returning to Nepal from India might increase in the days to come by feeling unsafe in India.
+Also, charges of the isolation wards and beds are increasing with the increasing cases of COVID-19 in India.
+People might enter Nepal for treatment of COVID-19 as the hospitals are comparatively cheaper here.
 Therefore, strict surveillance must be done in the border area.
 Regular patrolling must be done in the open border area and those crossing the border illegally must be punished.
 The quarantine centers set up in the border area must be managed effectively.
 All the entrants must be kept in holding centers for at least 5-7 days and should be sent to either home or isolation center on the basis of their PCR test results.

 The festival season is approaching near.
 What effects will it have on COVID-19 pandemic?

+With the festivities approaching, around 200,000 to 300,000 Nepalis are anticipated to return to Nepal from India and elsewhere.
+As Dashain falls in October, India will be in the peak of the pandemic.
+Also, with resumption of fight services, number of people returning to Nepal from abroad will also increase.
+Airport and aircrafts are considered to be one of the unsafe places to get contracted to the virus.
 Thus, in order to avoid community transfer, everyone entering Nepal via airways or via Nepal-India border must be sent to the community after keeping them in holding center for at least 5-7 days and conducting PCR tests.

 Are the PCR tests now being conducted on daily basis enough?
 Or should it be expanded?